gravitational/teleconsole/README.md

 8. Now you have two mutually trusting SSH servers: one is running on the Internet and serving a Web UI, and another is running locally.

-Here is what happens when you type `teleconsole join <session-id>`:
+And here is what happens when you type `teleconsole join <session-id>`:

 1. `teleconsole` requests the anonymous proxy for SSH key to `<session-id>` via HTTPS.
 2. It uses those keys to SSH into the remote machine using disposable SSH proxy running